 Our proposals

-You can read a summary of the proposals presented at our statutory consultation on this page.
-For more information, all of the information published as part of the consultation continues to be available to download from our Document library.
+For more information, our full development consent order application and all of the information published as part of our pre-application public consultations is available to download from our Document library.

 A solar farm capable of generating up to 400 MW of clean power – more than enough for every home in Bedford and St Neots